frjnn/bhtsne/README.md

                                // Small values improve accuracy but increase complexity.

  const PERPLEXITY: f32 = 10.0; // Perplexity of the conditional distribution.
- const MAX_ITER: usize = 2000; // Number of fitting iterations.
- const NO_DIMS: u8 = 2;        // Dimensionality of the embedded space.
+ const EPOCHS: usize = 2000;   // Number of fitting iterations. const NO_DIMS: u8 = 2;        // Dimensionality of the embedded space.
- const EPOCHS: usize = 2000;

  // Loads the data from a csv file skipping the first row,
  // treating it as headers and skipping the 5th column,